alexstorer/iqss-text-organizer/README.md

 ===================

 A simple python-based command line tool designed to make organizing data for textual analysis easy and scalable.
 Creates a SQL database to which documents can be uploaded.
 The user can select documents on metadata or ngrams.
-Selected documents can be exported in their original format or as a TDM (TDM functionality not yet supported).
+Selected documents can be exported in their original format or as a term-document matrix (tdm functionality not supported in current version).

 SETUP
 ----------